Assessing Web Search Credibility and Response Groundedness in Chat Assistants: Limitations

 As there is no prior work on evaluating web-search-enabled chat assistants, and given that most users interact with such systems in English, we restrict our experiments to the English language.
 Consequently, all claims, instruction templates, and assistant responses are in English.
 Nevertheless, the sources retrieved and cited by the assistants may appear in a variety of languages, particularly in the case of local claims, where misinformation often spreads in non-English contexts.
 Extending these experiments to claims formulated in other languages is a promising direction for future work.

 \paragraph{Absence of Reasoning.}

-We evaluated assistants without enabling additional reasoning or "\textit{thinking modes}", since our goal was to assess web-search functionality as it appears to typical users.
+We evaluated assistants without explicitly enabling additional reasoning or "\textit{thinking modes}", as our primary objective was not to study internal reasoning strategies but to assess web-search behavior and the resulting responses as they appear to typical users.
 This allowed us to capture how assistants actually retrieve and ground information in practice, without relying on enhanced reasoning features that are not always visible or accessible to users.
-Nevertheless, automatically enabled thinking in \texttt{GPT-5} demonstrated that enabling such a mode can improve source credibility and reduce exposure to disinformation.
-A systematic investigation of how reasoning capabilities interact with web search remains for future research.
+Nevertheless, in the case of \texttt{GPT-5}, thinking mode was automatically activated by the system in a subset of interactions and could not be disabled.
+Since this mode was part of the generated outputs, it could influence response quality and retrieval.
+Therefore, we report its effect by comparing conversations with and without the thinking mode.
+While automatically triggered thinking in \texttt{GPT-5} was associated with improved source credibility and reduced exposure to disinformation, a systematic investigation of how reasoning capabilities interact with web search remains for future research.

 \paragraph{Topic Coverage.}

 Our analysis focused on five misinformation-prone topics: \textit{Health-related issues}, \textit{Climate change}, \textit{U.S. Politics}, \textit{Local issues}, and the \textit{Russia-Ukraine War}.
 Although these topics are representative of areas with high societal impacts and widely spread in society, they do not encompass the full range of topics where misinformation circulates.
 Expanding topic coverage was beyond the scope of this paper, but it remains a promising direction for the future.